 - The implant is anchored in a position whereby half is inside the eye (in the anterior chamber) and half is under the skin of the eye (the conjunctiva).
 Whilst it is firmly anchored, it is wise not to aggravate it unduly by aggressively rubbing one’s eyes

 - Scarring in this sub-conjunctival space is detrimental to all glaucoma surgery and is the case for the Xen implant.
-To protect the conjunctiva as much as possible I prescribe preservative free minims (both steroids and antibiotics): it is important to use the preservative free variants
+To protect the conjunctiva as much as possible preservative free minims (both steroids and antibiotics) is prescribed: it is important to use the preservative free variants

-- Close monitoring in the clinic by a glaucoma specialist is key: any semblance of scarring, I would give an anti-scarring injection and try to break up the scarring bands.
+- Close monitoring in the clinic by a glaucoma specialist is key: any semblance of scarring, an anti-scarring injection should be given to break up the scarring bands.
 Regular monitoring is crucial.